webplatform/docs/tutorials/canvas_notearsgame/index.md

    canvas.fillText("Sup Bro!", textX, textY);
  }

 Now that you've got some text moving around on the screen, you're halfway to having a real game.
-Just tighten up the controls, improve the gameplay, touch up the graphics....
-Ok maybe 1/7th of the way to having a real game, but the good news is that there's much more to the tutorial.
+Just tighten up the controls, improve the gameplay, touch up the graphics...OK, maybe 1/7th of the way to having a real game, but the good news is that there's much more to the tutorial.

 ==Creating the player==